opencontainers/tob/CHARTER.md

    immediately dissolved and an election is held to replace all of the TOB seats.

-r.
+s.
 The procedure for an election under Section 6 (q) of this Charter is identical to that of Section 6 (g) of this Charter, except that the four (4) member group of the TOB will only hold their seat for one (1) year in order to maintain the staggered terms outlined in Section 6 (f) of this Charter.